That Girl Cooks Healthy

 No. I have tried making flourless dumpling with cornmeal alone and it doesn’t work because you need something else to bind it together which is why a ratio of 50/50 works best.

 Coarse cornmeal takes longer to cook so you will run the risk of having a dumpling with hard grain/grainy texture if undercooked.
-I grew up using fine cornmeal so reccomend to other to follow suit by using the same texture.
+I grew up using fine cornmeal so recommend to follow suit by using the same texture.

 Online, try to purchase organic is possible.
 Caribbean supermarkets sell it but they aren’t usually organic.